cycle/docs/relation/has-many.md

-innerKey    | string | Inner key in parent entity defaults to the primary key outerKey    | string | Outer key name, defaults to `{parentRole}_{innerKey}` where       | array  | Additional where condition to be applied for the relation, defaults to none. fkCreate    | bool   | Set to true to automatically create FK on outerKey, defauls to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `CASCADE`
+innerKey    | string | Inner key in parent entity defaults to the primary key outerKey    | string | Outer key name, defaults to `{parentRole}_{innerKey}` where       | array  | Additional where condition to be applied for the relation, defaults to none. fkCreate    | bool   | Set to true to automatically create FK on outerKey, defaults to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `CASCADE`
 indexCreate | bool   | Create an index on outerKey, defaults to `true`